 A Niddy Niddy is necessary to wind your spun and plied yarn into a skein.
 Doing so will allow you to count the yards of yarn you have spun, and will enable you to spin the correct amount for your project.
 It is also possible to set the twist of the yarn while it is on a Niddy Noddy with the help of a hand held steamer.

-Don't forget most of all that you will need a "How to spin" book or DVD such as "The Intentional Spinner" , that will come in handy in answering many of your questions.
+Don't forget most of all that you will need a "How to spin" book such as "The Intentional Spinner" , that will come in handy in answering many of your questions.
 For those of you who love visual instructions check out one of our DVDs for example Start Spinning: The Video, a two-DVD Set.

 Used to wind skeins of yarn, typical 2 yard, but adjustable skein winders can wind other circumferences as well.
 Skein winders wind yarn quicker than a Niddy Noddy, so if you have larger amounts of yarn that is in need for winding this is the way to go.
 Adjustable skein winders can also be used to wind off a skein of yarn so that it can be wound into a ball with ease.